 Even with all of our weather delays, we were able to get our reconnaissance flight to the Shackleton GlacierA mass of ice that persists for many years and notably deforms and flows under the influence of gravity. in last Wednesday, January 12th.
 Once again, the weather placed the possibility of the flight in jeopardy.
 We were originally scheduled to fly out at 10 a.m.
 However, the weather was overcast with very low clouds, so the flight was postponed until the weather cleared.
 Around 2 p.m. we received the go ahead.

-We flew out to the glacier on a Twin Otter.
+We flew out to the glacier on a Twin OtterA highly maneuverable utility aircraft developed by de Havilland Canada.
+It can be flown slowly and in tight circles, and is designed for 20 passengers, short takeoffs and landings, and often used for cargo, passengers, and as a science platform..
 These planes are the secondary type of support aircraft based at CTAM.
 Our two pilots were Canadian and fly research teams in the Arctic every summer when they're not in Antarctica.

 After John and Perry returned to the plane, we continued flying down glacier (northwards).
 We flew close to the east side and then made a huge arcing turn over the Ross Ice Shelf and flew back up the glacier along the mountains on the western side.
-Next year, John's team will return to continue their exposure dating project on the Shackleton Glacier.
+Next year, John's team will return to continue their exposure dating project on the Shackleton GlacierA mass of ice that persists for many years and notably deforms and flows under the influence of gravity..
 The reconnaissance flight was to look for acceptable sites for sample collection and to assess potential camping sites.

 We were gone for about four hours total, and it was, once again, another amazing gift to see the Transantarctic Mountain range up close.
 I've never flown so close to such majestic mountains; what a treat!